 ALL THAT JAZZ

-Roxie and Velma steal the show as the two girls to have on your side…
+Roxie and Velma steal the show in Chicago as the two girls to have on your side…

 Murder, greed, corruption, exploitation, adultery and treachery – Chicago certainly makes a killing when it comes to delivering sins, sex and sass.